Distinguished Ethics Scholars Program

 To obtain one of the scholar designations, students must fulfill the following requirements prior to graduation-

 - Successful completion of a minimum of one (1) academic course (minimum grade of “C”) where ethics is the main focus of the curriculum.
+Student may also fulfill requirement by successfully completing the Ethics Scholars Program Workshop.

 - Attend a minimum of three (3) of the Program Attendance requirements listed above OR involvement in a minimum of one (1) of the Program Participation requirements listed above OR completion of a minimum of one (1) of the Leadership requirements listed above.